Tiggilyboo/website/content/blog/Ionic-2-FCM-Notifications.md

     FCMPlugin.onNotification(function(d){
       if(d.wasTapped){
-        // Background receival (Even if app is closed),
+        // Background recieval (Even if app is closed),
         //   bring up the message in UI
       } else {
-        // Foreground receival, update UI or what have you...
+        // Foreground recieval, update UI or what have you...
       }
     }, function(msg){
       // No problemo, registered callback